microsoft/qsharp-language/Approved/implicitly-scoped-qubit-allocation.md

 }
 ```

+This alternative has simpler `use` and `borrow` statements, because they only have one form (no block) rather than two (block and no block).
+However, it is less readable than the proposed syntax because it is less clear what the intended purpose of the new scope is, since the qubit allocation occurs after the scope starts instead of before.

 ### Alternative 2: Add compound `using` and `borrowing` block statements

-Instead of adding non-block statements, the existing block statement syntax could be extended to allow multiple `using` and `borrowing` statements in a row that have only one block attached:
+The existing block statement syntax could be extended to allow multiple `using` and `borrowing` statements in a row that have only one block attached:

 ```qsharp
 using (a = Qubit())